 #MeToo for counselling and psychotherapy

 Arts-based approaches to person-centred case studies

 Autoethnography, auto/biography, memoir, creative non-fiction, politics of writing the self

 Recent publications include:

-OUT NOW - Lee, DA and Palmer, E. (eds) (2020) #MeToo: Counsellors & psychotherapists speak about sexual violence and abuse.
+Lee, DA and Palmer, E. (eds) (2020) #MeToo: Counsellors & psychotherapists speak about sexual violence and abuse.
 PCCS Books.